DynamicDevices/mcp-webcam/USAGE.md

 2025-10-08T16:37:06.829605Z  INFO mcp_webcam::mcp_server: ⚠️  IMPORTANT: Only access webcams you own or have permission to use
 2025-10-08T16:37:06.829607Z  INFO mcp_webcam::mcp_server: ℹ️  Local camera support not compiled in 2025-10-08T16:37:06.829610Z  INFO mcp_webcam::mcp_server: ✅ MCP Webcam Server is ready!
-2025-10-08T16:37:06.829612Z  INFO mcp_webcam::mcp_server: 🔧 Note: Full MCP protocol implementation is in development
+2025-10-08T16:37:06.829612Z  INFO mcp_webcam::mcp_server: ✅ MCP Webcam Server ready with full JSON-RPC protocol support!
 ```

-## 🛠️ Next Steps for Full MCP Integration
+## 🚀 Ready for MCP Integration

-The server foundation is complete, but to use it as a proper MCP server, you'll need to:
+The server implements the complete MCP JSON-RPC protocol and is ready for use with MCP clients:

 ### 1. Connect to an MCP Client
-The server needs to implement the full MCP JSON-RPC protocol over stdio.
-Popular MCP clients include:
+The server implements the full MCP JSON-RPC protocol over stdio and works with popular MCP clients including:
 - Claude Desktop (Anthropic)
 - Continue.dev
 - Cursor IDE